11 October 2013 / Various locations

-The project is comprised of a series of four ‘keynote’ artists’ productions; local ‘action research’ projects led by each organisation involving artists projects that will be developed with the participation of communities who share the concerns of the project.
+The project consists of a series of four “keynote” artists’ productions; local “action research” projects led by each organization involving artist’s projects that will be developed with the participation of communities who share the concerns of the project.

-It also connects with the activities of Cluster , a wider network of eight visual arts organisations, each located in residential areas peripheral to large cities in Europe and its edges, which also involves CAC Brétigny, Brétigny s/Orge, France; CA2M Centro Dos De Mayo, Madrid, Spain; Les Laboratoires d'Aubervilliers, Aubervilliers, France; The Israeli Center for Digital Art, Holon, Israel; Zavod P.A.R.A.S.I.T.E., Ljubljana, Slovenia.
-Each of these organisations are actively involved in their local contexts, fostering their embeddedness within their surroundings.
-Cluster has the goal of facilitating knowledge exchange in relation to how our organisations operate within our local contexts, which will take place during 2012-2013 through a series of meetings hosted by each organisation in the network.
+It also connects with the activities of Cluster, a wider network of eight visual arts organizations, each located in residential areas peripheral to large cities in Europe and its edges, which also involves CAC Brétigny, Brétigny s/Orge, France; CA2M Centro Dos De Mayo, Madrid, Spain; Les Laboratoires d’Aubervilliers, Aubervilliers, France; The Israeli Center for Digital Art, Holon, Israel; Zavod P.A.R.A.S.I.T.E., Ljubljana, Slovenia.

 Tensta Konsthall, May 2012